m516/Spreadsheet-Scanner/README.md

 ![logo](media/logo.jpg)

 # Spreadsheet-Scanner
-A simple Python script that compares cells of similar spreadsheets.
+A simple Python script that compares cells of similar Excel spreadsheets.
 A possible application might be to check for original responses in several homework submissions that are based on a template.

 ## Usage: